Melissa Gregory: Career

 Gregory and Petukhov both suffered injuries in a fall during the warmup before the free dance at 2007 Skate Canada International on November 4, 2007.
 Petukhov lost his footing while practicing a one-handed rotational lift and dropped Gregory onto the ice, injuring her ribs and hip.
 He skidded into the boards, hurting his knee and neck.
 Gregory was taken to a hospital following the fall but was released that night.
 They were forced to withdraw from competition for the rest of the season in order to heal from their injuries.

 Gregory and Petukhov did not return to competition.
 In 2008, they moved to Connecticut and began coaching and choreographing for other skaters.
 They also founded a nonprofit organization Proud Nation Inc. They also launched their own YouTube channel, OlympianUncut, focusing on a behind-the-scenes look at the skating world.

 Gregory and Petukhov are successful professional show skaters.
 They devote much of their time to EduSkating Fever on Ice, a program they founded in 2009 that combines learn-to-skate sessions with academics; it is intended for middle-school students in Connecticut.
 EduSkating Fever on Ice was one of two "Rings of Gold" award winners for 2010, and Gregory was the first skater to receive the individual award for her contribution to the program.
 In 2014 EduSkating was designated as an official Community Olympic Development Program of The US Olympic Committee.

 In 2016, Gregory and Petukhov opened a seasonal, outdoor, luxury ice rink near The World Trade Center in New York City.
 It is named The Rink at Brookfield Place with Gregory & Petukhov.
-They also coach at various rinks in Connecticut.
+They primarily coach in Newington, Connecticut, where their students include: Noemi Maria Tali / Noah Lafornara and Hana Maria Aboian / Daniil Veselukhin.